swoogie/to-doList/README.md

 # to-doList
-A classic to-do list
+### A classic to-do list

-Did it as a refresher
+Did it as a refresher.
+Still have to do some work with styling.

-Features include:
+### Features include:
-> Add button
+- Add button
->
+- Add task with Enter key
-> Remove button
+- Remove button
->
-> Input Validation
+- Basic input Validation